filecoin-project/boost-docs/http-retrieval/serving-files-with-booster-http.md

    --help, -h                                               show help
 ```

-This allows SPs to run multiple `booster-http` instances, each serving specific type of content like car files only or raw block only.
+This allows SPs to run multiple `booster-http` instances, each serving specific type of content like car files only or raw blocks only.

 ## Enable serving files